Code-Institute-Submissions/Pink-Floyd-Official-Milestone-Project/Readme.md

 # Pink Floyd Official Site: Milestone Project

-## Project Concept
+## Purpose

+The purpose of the project is to build a front-end website for the band "Pink Floyd".
+The target audience for this website are current fans and any potential new fans.
+The site will be used to showcase their music and publicise their availablity to perform at events.
+The website content will contain the following:

+* Photos of the band members
+* Video clips
+* Audio clips
+* Links to their social media pages.

-## Project Planning
+## Planning
-The following outlines the initial plan for the User Centric Frontend development Milestone project based on building a static website for a 1960’s rock band.
+The following outlines the planning undertaken for the project based on building a static website for a 1960’s rock band.
 I’ve chosen ‘Pink Floyd’ because of the wealth of material available and the diverse and interesting imagery used by the band.
-Conducted 15/6/2018.

 ### Strategy Plane

-The business and customer objectives will be defined within this section.
+The business and customer objectives are defined within this section.

 #### Business Objectives

 * *Who are our target audience?*  Current and potential fans
 * *What is compelling site visitors to come to the site?* The opportunity to see and hear music from the back catalogue and from the latest releases.
 Additionally, the opportunity to hire the band to perform at events.
 * *Why is this site different from our competitors?* This is the ‘official’ band site therefore new material releases from the band will debut here first.
-Additionally, allowing fans to hire the band to perform at events and functions.
+Additionally, a hire request page allows fans to hire the band to perform at events and functions.

 ##### Baseline business objectives:
 *	Showcase band materials (music and videos)